QMCPACK/qmcpack/docs/developing.rst

 .. math::
      \psi = \prod_c {\tilde \psi_c}

-QMCPACK doesn't directly use the product form but mostly use the log of the wavefunction which fits the formulation of QMC algorithms very well.
-It also offers a numerical advantage on computers.
+QMCPACK doesn't directly use the product form but mostly uses the log of the wavefunction.
+It is a natural fit for QMC algorithms and offers a numerical advantage on computers.
-The log value grows linearly instead of exponentioally, beyond the range of double precision, with respect to the electron counts in a Slater-Jastrow wave function.
+The log value grows linearly instead of exponentially, beyond the range of double precision, with respect to the electron counts in a Slater-Jastrow wave function.

 The code contains an example of a